lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 `mail <to>=<subject>/<message>` (Penn style) or
 `mail <to>=<subject>` then `- <message>` composition (MUX style).

+## Special Characters

+Ares supports international languages with UTF-8, a Unicode character set that includes all sorts of accented and special characters.
+You may need to [configure your client](/clients) to make this work properly, otherwise you'll see substitute boxes or other gibberish when other people try to use those special characters.

 ## Handles

 The [Handles](/handles) system lets you set up a player identity that can follow you across games and help you stay in touch with friends.
 Handles have an "@" sign in front of them, like @Faraday.

-## Game Directory

-The Ares game directory contains a list of all Ares games, available on [AresCentral](/arescentral).

 ## Editing

 Ares does not have an @decompile like Penn and Tiny, but there are other tools you can use instead.

-For character backups there's the `backup` command, which will dump out your character sheet, background, description and multi-desc outfits.
-You can log this to a file.
-There's a separate `mail/backup` command for your mail.

-Want to make a change to your desc?
-Use `desc/edit` to grab a copy of your current desc into your client's input buffer (the place where you type).
-This only works on some clients and may require configuration - see `help edit` for details.
-Many other commands also support a /edit mode.

-Editing not working in your client?
-Give [Feedback](/feedback)!
+Many commands take a /edit switch, which will grab the contents into your client's input buffer in the same way that @dec/tf or /grab would on Penn/Tiny.

+For example, want to make a change to your desc?
+Use `desc/edit`.
+You may need to [configure your client](/clients) to make this work properly.

 ## Objects and Details